-As of September 28, 2021, we have one full-time and one part-time employee.
+As of September 26, 2022, we have one full-time and two part-time employees.
 In addition to our employees, we engage key consultants and utilize the services of independent contractors to perform various services on our behalf.
 Some of our executive officers and directors are engaged in outside business activities that we do not believe conflict with our business.
 Over time, we may be required to hire additional employees or engage independent contractors to execute various projects that are necessary to grow and develop our business.
 These decisions will be made by our officers and directors, if and when appropriate.